 When one baby is introduced into a family, the whole family takes time to adjust to this new relationship and its effect on pre-existing relationships.
 When multiples are born, the task is that much more complicated: each member of the family must form their own relationships and get used to the new dynamics .

-A multiples group can be very strong – a fact that sometimes leads to other siblings becoming isolated.
+A multiples group can be very strong – in fact that sometimes leads to other siblings becoming isolated.
 It also means that parents have to be just as strong in order to counter-balance the multiples.
 This can be hard, especially for parents managing alone.

 In order to maintain a balance within the family, a parent must get his or her support from either the other parent or another adult.
 This will help them to have the authority they need at home to handle their buoyant twins, triplets or more.
 Time spent nurturing a supportive relationship with the other parent or getting support elsewhere is important.
 So is treating each person as an individual first and foremost: this way, each family member’s needs are recognised both within the multiple group and outside it.